cycle/docs/relation/many-to-many.md

     ->fetchAll();
 ```

-You can also load/filter the relations assigned to pivot entity.
+You can also load/filter the relations assigned to the pivot entity.

 ```php
 $users = $orm->getRepository(User::class)